-When change is a constant, organizational transformation is a constant imperative.
+When change is a constant, organizational transformation is an ongoing imperative.
 And we are living in an era of unprecedented change and business complexity.
-The best of yesterday's strategies seems barely adequate to the challenges you as a business leader wake up to, today.
-With organizations large and small needing to constantly adapt and innovate, organizational transformation is no longer about one massive project you hope to undertake when the time is just right.
+The best of yesterday's strategies seems barely adequate to the challenges you as a business leader wake up to today.
+With organizations large and small needing to continually adapt and innovate, organizational transformation is no longer about one massive project you hope to undertake when the time is just right.
 It is no longer about waiting well into the future to realize those tangible downstream benefits.

-New products and services are being introduced at a dizzy pace making existing ones, some of which are even good - redundant.
-Consumer trends and consumption patterns are fast changing, and new markets are opening all the time.
-The availability of a global, virtualized and digital infrastructure has enabled knowledge workers across the globe to successfully compete for work with local players.
-Service organizations have access to large pools of high quality, low-cost knowledge workers from across the globe.
+New products and services are being introduced at a dizzy pace making existing ones, some of which are even useful - redundant.
+Consumer trends and consumption patterns are fast-changing, and new markets are opening all the time.
+The availability of a global, virtualized, and digital infrastructure has enabled knowledge workers across the globe to compete for work with local players successfully.
+Service organizations have access to large pools of high quality, low-cost knowledge workers from across the World.

 The following changes impacting the business environments are highly visible.

-- Consumption patterns are fast changing.
-Humans are consuming large amount of goods and services.
+- Consumption of goods and services is increasing rapidly.
 Modern devices are proliferating everywhere.

-- Compliances issues have gained complexity in many ways and will continue to pose challenges.
+- Compliance issues have gained complexity in many ways and will continue to pose challenges.

 - Technologies are becoming disruptive.
 The Cloud has made ample storage accessible from everywhere, and the Internet of things is increasing the control of facilities we handle.
 Big data provides valuable information about accessibility to various market segments.
 Analytics provides processed data to support decisions.
 Robotics, Machine learning, Deep Learning, and Artificial Intelligence are taking automation to the next level and have disruptive potential both in the short and long terms.
 It will take just a couple of breakthroughs in these fields for it to begin significantly impacting the way we do business.